How to do Financial planning in 20s

 You must know that credit card is an addiction that will not affect your present, but the future if you get used to it.
 If you will use a credit card for small purchasing, it will surely make a hole in your pocket.
 It is hence better to ignore using credit cards just for the sake of showing off.

+We are a youthful nation where almost 65% of our population is under the age of 35.
 So, the early you realize the benefits of planning your money, the better returns you get and hence the smoother life you live.
-Hence financial planning in 20s is not that much difficult provided we manage everything in a more definitive manner.
+Hence financial planning in the 20s is not that much difficult provided we manage everything in a more definitive manner.